 Job Prospects...
 At a glance

 Prospects for welders and metal workers are good.
-Many existing workers are nearing retirement, and rebuilding work in Canterbury has increased demand.
+Many existing workers are nearing retirement.
 There are also opportunities for welders and metal workers in the manufacturing industry throughout the country.

 Welders make, join and repair metal parts for machinery and equipment using welding techniques.
 Metal workers work with moulds, hammers and other tools to make and repair metal articles.